DemeSzabolcs/SBD.ContentInsights/README.md

 ### Using the package as a submodule (not recommended)
  1. Clone the repository.
  2. Either delete [SBD.ContentInsights.TestSite](https://github.com/DemeSzabolcs/SBD.ContentInsights/tree/main/src/SBD.ContentInsights.TestSite) and place your website there, or copy only [SBD.ContentInsights](https://github.com/DemeSzabolcs/SBD.ContentInsights/tree/main/src/SBD.ContentInsights) and insert it into your project.
- 3. Reference the SBD.ContentInsights project from your webproject.
+ 3. Reference the `SBD.ContentInsights` project from your web project.
  6. Since the project is a [Razor Class Library](https://learn.microsoft.com/en-us/aspnet/core/razor-pages/ui-class?view=aspnetcore-9.0&tabs=visual-studio), the contents off `App_Plugins` should be copied over automatically.
  7. Continue with the "*Usage*" section.

 ## Usage
  - Start your website.
  - There will be a new section called "*Content Insights*".

 ### Permissions
  - Umbraco by default has an "*Administrators*" user group.
 The package will grant access to the section for this user group.
  - There will be    a new user group called "*Content Insights Administrators*".
 This user group only grants one access: access to the "*Content Insights*"    section.
 Add users to this group to grant them access to the section.